2DegreesInvesting/2diidockerrunner/pacta/README.md

   - make some necessary permissions changes
   - an export of the freshly made docker image gzipped (2dii_pacta.tar.gz)

-If the build is succesful, one should test it with the test scripts, and if the tests are successful, load the image interactively and push the tags created for each of the PACTA_analysis and friends repos inside of the docker container.
+If the build is succesful, load the image interactively and push the tags created for each of the PACTA_analysis and friends repos inside of the docker container.